Cardiovascular Shadow Health Tina Jones

 Patient Education and Counseling: The Human Touch

-We would emphasize the importance of:
+We would highlight the importance of:

 • Dietary changes: Focusing on a low-sodium, low-fat diet rich in fruits, vegetables, and whole grains.